-Robyn Curnow is a CNN anchor and host of International Desk with Robyn Curnow, which airs weekdays at 11am ET on CNN International.

 Robyn Curnow is a CNN anchor and host of CNN International's International Desk with Robyn Curnow, which airs weekdays at 11am ET.
 Previously, she served as a CNN correspondent in Johannesburg and London.

-Curnow anchored CNN's daily coverage of the 2016 U.S. presidential election, and her show continues to provide critical updates on President Trump and his administration.
-She anchored U.S. and global reaction to Trump's travel ban, interviewing CNN journalists and notable guests at the White House and around the world including Mexico, Russia and China.
+Curnow contributed to CNN International's daily coverage of the 2016 U.S. presidential election, and her show continues to provide detailed coverage on President Trump and his administration.
+She continues to report on world reaction to the new White House administration and the diplomatic and geopolitical implications for Russia, Europe and Asia.

-Curnow also covered the British exit from the European Union ('Brexit') extensively on her show as well as the migrant crisis and political implications for Europe ahead of crucial elections.
+Curnow also continues to cover the British exit from the European Union ('Brexit') extensively on her show as well as the migrant crisis and key elections taking place on the continent.

-She's anchored CNN's coverage of multiple terror attacks across Paris, Brussels, Turkey, Bangladesh, Tunisia, Mali and Kenya.
-She's covered the rise of ISIS, the war in Syria and was on air when coalition forces launched the Mosul offensive in October 2016.
+Recently, she anchored CNN's coverage of the truck terror attack in Sweden.
+Additionally, she's anchored CNN's coverage of multiple terror attacks across Paris, Brussels, Turkey, Bangladesh, and Tunisia.
+She's examined the rise of ISIS, the war in Syria and was on air when coalition forces launched the Mosul offensive in October 2016.

 Last year Curnow reported live from Havana on the death of Fidel Castro, and was on the ground providing live reports from Cuba when U.S. President Barack Obama made his historic trip to the island.

-Additionally, Curnow has anchored CNN's coverage of Pope Francis, the 2016 Olympic Games in Rio and interviewed astronauts as they were orbiting in the International Space Station.
+She's also been on air during key events during the papacy of Pope Francis, the 2016 Olympic Games in Rio and has interviewed astronauts as they were orbiting in the International Space Station.